What the Hell Happened to Heather Graham?

 Man, I did not see that coming.
 Anyway…

-In 1988, Graham got her first significant role opposite the Coreys (Feldman and Haim, Martin and Lewis of the 1980′s) in License to Drive.
+In 1988, Graham got her first significant role opposite the Coreys (Feldman and Haim) in License to Drive.

 Graham was Corey Haim’s dream girl named (get this) Mercedes Lane.
 Because, you know, cars.

 Being a 17-year-old dude, the Coreys were no more appealing to me than Diane Keaton.
 So I missed this one too.
 But the reviews were surprisingly positive for a movie starring Corey and Corey.
-And it was a hit at the box office.
+License to Drive was a hit at the box office.

 Later that year, Graham had a small but important role in the Ivan Reitman comedy, Twins.